10 Cheap Pond Plants (US Natives)

 Pickerelweed is a visually appealing aquatic plant that thrives in shallow water. bdk, CC BY-SA 3.0, via Wikimedia Commons

-If you’re looking to add a touch of natural beauty to your pond, pickerelweed is a choice you won’t regret.
-This native aquatic plant flourishes in shallow water and is a breeze to maintain.
-You can easily grow it in containers to keep its vigorous root system in check, letting you enjoy its lush leaves and striking purple blooms without worry.
+If you’re looking to add a touch of natural beauty to your pondpickerelweed is a choice you probably won’t regret.
+This native aquatic plant flourishes in shallow water and is refreshingly easy to maintain.
+Growing it in containers helps keep its enthusiastic roots from taking over, so you can enjoy its lush leaves and striking purple blooms without much hassle.

 2) Sweet flag (Acorus calamus)